-TN receives oral COVID treatment supply
+Oral COVID pills now in Walmart, Sam’s Club pharmacies

-NASHVILLE, Tenn. — The Tennessee Department of Health announced Thursday that the state has received oral treatments for COVID-19.
+NASHVILLE, Tenn. — The Tennessee Department of Health announced Thursday that the state has received oral treatments for COVID-19 that will be available in select Walmart and Sam’s Club stores.

 According to the press release, the shipments are of the Merck and Pfizer oral antiviral treatments.
 These treatments are only recommended for individuals who have underlying medical conditions or at risk for progression to severe COVID-19.